EudyContreras/Chronox.NetCore/README.md

 ![Chronox NetCore NLP Image](https://github.com/EudyContreras/Chronox.NetCore/blob/master/NLP.png)

 **Chronox** supports a large variety of relaxed date and time formats.
-Here is an extensive list of most of the common date and time expressions supported by **Chronox**:
+For an extensive list of most of the common date and time expressions supported by **Chronox**: please visit the [Supported DateTime Formats](#https://github.com/EudyContreras/Chronox.NetCore/blob/master/SUPPORT.md) document.
+Other documents showing the supported TimeRange, TimeSpan, and TimeSet formats will soon be available.
+Please look below for a definition of each of the supported types.

+### Definitions: ###

+* **DateTime:** Any data representing a date and time.
+Ex: `The 25th of may of the year 2014 at 10pm`

+* **TimeSpan:** Any data represeting a duration or span.
+Ex: `For 40 minutes and 21 seconds`

+* **TimeRange:** Any data represeting  a time range.
+Ex `From the third to the 8th of november next month`

+* **TimeSet:** Any data representing a time set or reccurring event.
+Ex `Every second day in the month of september`

 ## Table of content ##